Wholemeal wheat flour freshly milled from Scottish heritage wheat variety Golden Drop.

 - We help with expert advice to help you craft something delicious

-Available in 1 kg bags, 3 kg bags (soon) and mixed packs.
+Available in 1 kg and 3 kg bags and mixed variety packs.
 (Also soon available as grain for home milling.)

 Golden Drop wheat is probably descended from the ancient British wheat Blood Red.
 The famous Paris grain merchant and wheat improver Henry de Vilmorin, in his 1880 publication ‘Les Meilleurs Blés’ (The Best Wheats), gives Golden drop (sic) as an ‘ex parte‘ synonym – and therefore perhaps one of the ‘parents’ – of Rouge d’Ecosse.

 Andrew Forbes, in his invaluable portal wheat-gateway.org, writes that Blood Red was a ‘once popular Scottish landrace wheat…[which] only survives as accessions with synonyms given by Vilmorin…of Goldendrop and Rouge d’Ecosse’.